influxdata/telegraf/plugins/inputs/diskio/README.md

 ### `io_util`

-The percentage of time the disk (%)
+The percentage of time the disk was active (%)

 ## Sample Queries